metomi/rose/sphinx/glossary.rst

    ISO8601
-      ISO8601 is an international standard for writing dates and times which is used in cylc with :term:`datetime cycling`.
+      ISO8601 is an international standard for writing dates and times which is used in Cylc with :term:`datetime cycling`.

       See also: